tvdboom/ATOM/README.md

 			* 'mutual_info_classif'
 			* 'mutual_info_regression'
 			* 'chi2'
-			* Any function taking two arrays X and y, and returning a pair of arrays (scores, pvalues)
+			* Any function taking two arrays X and y, and returning a pair of arrays (scores, pvalues).
+See the sklearn [documentation](https://scikit-learn.org/stable/modules/feature_selection.html#feature-selection).
-		- for 'PCA', choose one from:
+		- for 'PCA', choose from:
 			* 'auto' (default)
 			* 'full'
 			* 'arpack'
 			* 'randomized'
-		- for 'SFM', choose a base estimator from which the transformer is built (not yet fitted).
+		- for 'SFM': choose a base estimator from which the transformer is built.
 The estimator must have either a feature_importances_ or coef_ attribute after fitting.
 This parameter has no default option.
 	+ max_features: int or float, optional (default=None)
 	Number of features to select.
 		- None: select all features